pangenome/odgi/docs/rst/commands/odgi_position.rst

 | **-x, --source**\ =\ *FILE*
 | Translate positions from this *FILE* graph into the target graph using common
   **-l, --lift-paths** shared between both graphs (default: use the same source/target graph).
-It also accepts GFAv1, but the on-the-fly conversion to the ODGI format requires additional time!
+It also accepts GFAv1 or GFAz (compressed GFA), but the on-the-fly conversion to the ODGI format requires additional time!

 | **-r, --ref-path**\ =\ *STRING*
 | Translate the given positions into positions relative to this